 Please click here to be excluded from the collection via Google Tag Manager.

 We use the Google Maps service on this website.
 This enables us to directly display to you interactive maps on the website and make it possible for you to comfortably use the map function.
-The legal basis for the use of Google Maps is Art.
-6 (1) sentence 1 lit. f GDPR.

 When visiting the website, Google receives the information that you have called up a corresponding page on our website.
 The data referred to in lit.
 3 of this statement are also transmitted.
 This occurs irrespective of whether Google has been provided with a user account through which you have logged in or whether there is no user account.
 If you are logged in to Google, your data will be attributed directly to your account.
 If you do not want any attribution to your profile at Google, you must log out of your Google account prior to calling up the map on Google Maps.
 Google stores your data as a use profile and uses the data for purposes of advertising, market research and/or a demand-based design of its website.
 Such an analysis is made especially (even for users who are not logged in) to provide advertising based on demand and to inform other users of the social network about your activities on our website.
 You have a right to object to the production of this user profile, however, you must contact Google in order to exercise this right.

 The data are processed and stored as long as necessary to achieve the purpose of storage.
 The data are subsequently erased as soon as legally permissible.

 With regard to the processing of your personal data by OSARTIS you are entitled to the following rights:

 11.1 Right to Information – Art.
 15 GDPR

 You have the fundamental right to receive information on the points mentioned in Art.
 15 GDPR.
 In addition, you have the right to request a copy of your personal data in accordance with Art.
 15 (3) GDPR.